Swallow Sidecar Company: Lyons and Walmsley

 The business was founded by two friends, William Walmsley (aged 30) and William Lyons (aged 20).
 Their partnership became official on Lyons's 21st birthday, 4 September 1922.
-Both families lived on the same street in Blackpool, England.
+Both families lived on the same street, King Edward Avenue in Blackpool, England.
 Walmsley had previously been making sidecars and bolting them onto reconditioned motorcycles.
 Lyons had served his apprenticeship at Crossley Motors in Manchester before moving to a Blackpool Sunbeam dealer, Brown & Mallalieu, as a junior salesman.

 Their business partnership was known by three successive trading names: Swallow Sidecar Company, Swallow Sidecar and Coachbuilding Company, and Swallow Coachbuilding Company.
 In 1930, a limited liability company was incorporated to own their business.

 Sidecars

 Swallow Sidecar

-Lyons, having recognised the commercial potential for these sidecars, joined Walmsley and together they found premises in Bloomfield Road, Blackpool using a £1,000 bank overdraft obtained with the assistance of their respective fathers.
-With a small team of employees they were able to begin commercial production of the motorcycle sidecars.
+Lyons, having recognised the commercial potential for these sidecars, joined Walmsley and together they found premises in Bloomfield Road, Blackpool using a £1,000 bank overdraft obtained with the assistance of their fathers.
+With a small team of employees they were able to begin commercial production of motorcycle sidecars.
 Soon they had to rent more space nearby.
 Then they needed still more room.
 Walmsley's father bought a big building in Cocker Street Blackpool which they moved into and with all the extra space began to offer to repair and paint cars and fit new hoods and upholstery.
 They added coach building to their business name.